|The European Education Directory|

 The Department of Computer Science (IIF) is one of the youngest departments at the university.
 Situated on a new campus, the Faculty of Engineering features modern facilities including various research labs, computer labs for students as well as WiFi on the whole campus.

-IIF currently has 16 professors and 5 junior professors as well as approximately 110 research assistants working in a total of 21 research groups.
+IIF currently has 19 professors as well as approximately 110 research assistants working in a total of 21 research groups.
 They cover a broad spectrum of teaching and research topics which range from computer graphics to artificial intelligence, from algorithms to software technology, and from communication systems to applications in engineering and the life sciences.
-700 students are enrolled in both, undergraduate and postgraduate programs at the Department of Computer Science.
+900 students are enrolled in both, undergraduate and postgraduate programs at the Department of Computer Science.

 In October 2007 the University of Freiburg was selected by the German government to become one out of 9 "Universities of Excellence".
 This demonstrates its top position among German universities, also documented in nationwide rankings.
 Besides its excellence in research and teaching, the scholarly diversity is above all what attracts so many students to Freiburg`s Alma Mater.
 The University of Freiburg consists of 11 Faculties, which offer degree programmes in theology, mathematics, physics, biology, chemistry, pharmacy, geo sciences, forestry, computer science and microsystems engineering.
 The university library holds more than two million volumes as well as multimedia facilities.
 All students have the opportunity to join the General University Sports Association, which offers 35 different kinds of sports.